Merthyr & District League: Divisions

 The league is composed of one division.
-It has previous operated with multiple divisions.
+It has previously operated with multiple divisions.
 In the 1990s the league operated with three senior divisions, and a second tier division operated up until the 2016–17 season.
 Following on from this the league suffered from a lack of clubs, with only seven clubs completing the 2018–19 season, and ten, including two reserve sides making up the league for the 2019–20 season.
 For the 2020–21 season the league was not planned to function with eight of the league's teams instead being admitted to the Aberdare Valley League.
 The league returned for the 2021–22 season with a Premier Division of five clubs and a First Division of seven clubs.
 For the 2022–23 season, the league changed to just a Premier Division, sponsored by RTM Brickwork.

-Member clubs 2025-26
+Member clubs 2026-27

 The following clubs are competing in the Merthyr & District League during the 2025–26 season.